NOVEL APPROACHES THAT SURPASS THE ALTERNATIVES

 THE GOLD STANDARD IN HIGH-RECOVERY DESALINATION

 Flow Reversal is a ground-breaking desalination technology that can be implemented in new and existing Reverse Osmosis (RO) desalination plants.
-Enabling the most cost-effective solution on the market, it allows a significant increase in product water capacity while maintaining the amount of feed water.
+Enabling the latest and most cost-effective solution on the market, it allows a significant increase in product water capacity while maintaining the amount of feed water.
 Alternatively, it reduces the amount of feed water while maintaining the amount of product water.
 In all cases, Flow Reversal reduces the capacity of the brine reject.
 ROTEC’s solutions are available in a variety of applications for a variety of market segments.

 The principle of Flow Reversal technology is based on periodically changing the flow direction of the saline stream, thus preventing scales from forming on membranes.
 Additionally, ROTEC developed a patented approach involving block repositioning, in which individual blocks can be repositioned between the stages, so that the blocks of pressure vessels can be switched.
 Beyond improving water treatment capacity, this approach also allows less-frequent cleaning in place (CIP).